LAM

 LAM Diagnosis

-Your doctor diagnoses LAM based on your medical history and the results from diagnostic tests and procedures.
-You may also see a pulmonologist (a doctor specializing in lung diseases and conditions), who also has experience providing care to people who have LAM.
+Your healthcare provider will diagnose LAM based on your medical history and the results from diagnostic tests and procedures.
+You may also see a pulmonologist (a healthcare provider specializing in lung diseases and conditions) who has experience providing care to people who have LAM.

 Medical history

-Your doctor will ask you about your medical history to see whether you have symptoms of LAM.
-Your doctor may ask how long you have had symptoms and whether your symptoms have become worse over time.
+Your healthcare provider will ask you about your medical history to see whether you have symptoms of LAM.
+They may ask how long you have had symptoms and whether your symptoms have become worse over time.

 Diagnostic tests

-Your doctor may order tests to measure how your lung tissue is working and show whether your lungs are delivering enough oxygen to your blood.
+Your provider may order tests to measure how well your lungs are working and determine whether your lungs are delivering enough oxygen to your blood.

 Chest X-ray